Best Weather Stations

 The next factor we considered was the user experience.
 From sensor installation to reading the forecast, we weighed in on how easy each station was to use.
 To start, the majority of weather stations simply required popping a few batteries into the compact sensor and clicking a few setup buttons on the display console, like the C85845-1, 308-141B-INT, and 02081M.
 The Haber was even easier to set up due to the minimal settings and lack of an additional sensor.

-Other options like the Osprey and Iris took some more dedication.
+Other options like the Ambient Weather Osprey and Iris took some more dedication.
 There are a few parts that require assembly to build the sensor.
 However, the Osprey came with exceptionally helpful directions that made this process a breeze.
 Once the unit was mounted, taking in the data was exceptionally pleasant.
 The user interface is well organized and readily displays a large amount of data that doesn't require endless clicking for information retrieval.

 The Iris's display is similar to Ambient Weather's in terms of helpful organization and accessible data.
 We especially appreciated the navigation button panel on the Vantage Vue.
-While we quickly discovered building this sensor was more tasking than others, the user interface made it all worth it.
+While we quickly discovered that building this sensor was more tasking than others, the user interface made it all worthwhile.

 Nobody wants to stare at an eyesore in their home.
 This is why we assessed the appearance of the displays.
 In our opinion, the Ambient Weather Osprey is an attractive console, featuring alluring colors that aren't distracting and a display that isn't too bulky.
 Meanwhile, captivating graphics of the Iris pop without being too cartoonish or childish.
-We really liked the sleek design of the C85845-1 and the 308-141B-INT, which could easily fit into a range of home decors.
+We really liked the sleek design of the two La Crosse models, which could integrate seamlessly into many types of home decors.
 While the Netatmo doesn't have an actual display, the module is attractive, featuring a sophisticated appearance that isn't too showy.